aligee761/tog-multi-store/README.md

 Notes
 - Magento files will be installed into `src/` by Composer.
-- If you prefer per-store subdomains locally (e.g., `uae.localhost`), update Nginx and `hosts` accordingly.
+- Subdomains + language paths are preconfigured in `nginx/default.conf`.
+Ensure your hosts file contains the entries above.
-- For Arabic (RTL) support, add Arabic language packs and enable per store view.
+- For Arabic (RTL) support in the UI, install Arabic language packs and ensure your theme supports RTL.